 - Location: premiums could increase if we are in an area prone to natural disasters.

 - Age of the building: large and older buildings will have to pay extra for coverage.

 - Fire protection: we can reduce our insurance premium costs with different fire protection systems.

 - Equipment costs: these insurances respond in case of lost or damaged items on our property, so if we house expensive equipment, we will have to pay more.

-- Types of risks: depending on the perils we have to cover our business, we will have to pay more for our coverage or less.
+- Types of risks: depending on the hazards covered for our business, we will have to pay more or less for our coverage.

 Business interruption insurance

-If the business must be temporarily closed, we will be covered by this policy, including loss of income, mortgage payments, leases or rents, taxes, and payroll, among others.
+If the business is temporarily closed, we will be covered by this policy, including loss of income, mortgage payments, leases or rents, taxes, and payroll, among others.
 The factors that will affect this type of insurance will be the following: